-The first prehistoric longhouses were excavated in Scandinavia over a hundred years ago (Hvass 1988:53).
-The archaeological record assessed to date shows that the concept of building elongated dwellings with functions beyond mere habitation existed for almost five thousand years; from the Neolithic until the end of the Viking Age (Ethelberg et al. 2000, Ethelberg et al. 2003, Welinder et al. (eds) 2004).
-Understanding the functional aspects of the structures and their surrounding space and how these functions changed over time is therefore important if one seeks to grasp the dynamics of prehistoric settlements.
+The first prehistoric longhouses were excavated in Scandinavia more than a hundred years ago (Hvass 1988:53).
+The archaeological record assessed to date shows that the concept of building elongated dwellings with functions beyond mere habitation, existed for almost five thousand years; from the Neolithic until the end of the Viking Age (Ethelberg et al 2000, Ethelberg et al 2003, Welinder et al (eds.)
+2004).
+Understanding of the functional aspects of these structures, the functions of surrounding spaces, and how these functions changed over time, is therefore important if one seeks to grasp the dynamics of prehistoric settlements.

-Over the last two decades, the Environmental Archaeology Laboratory in Umeå (MAL, Miljöarkeologiska Laboratoriet) has participated in attempts to elucidate functional aspects of settlement spaces by the use of a selection of archaeobotanical, geochemical and geophysical methods.
-Utilised separately at first, these strands of evidence have over time been integrated into a comprehensive multiproxy strategy, where space functions are identified and delineated by comparison of the spatial distribution of plant macrofossils, distribution of inorganic and organic phosphates, variations in soil organic matter and variations in magnetic susceptibility (Grabowski and Linderholm 2013).
+Over the last two decades the Environmental Archaeology Laboratory in Umeå (MAL, Miljöarkeologiska Laboratoriet) has been participating in attempts to elucidate functional aspects of settlement spaces by use of archaeobotanical, geochemical and geophysical methods.
+Utilised separately at first, these strands of evidence have over time been integrated into a comprehensive multiproxy strategy where space functions are identified and delineated by comparison of the spatial distribution of plant macrofossils, distribution of inorganic and organic phosphates, variation in soil organic matter, and variation in magnetic susceptibility (Grabowski and Linderholm 2013).